Midterm Grades

 Understanding your grades can be challenging at first, because different professors have different ways of calculating and keeping track of grades.
 At the end of the semester, you’ll receive letter grades on a scale ranging from A to F. During the semester, though, some professors will use letter grades for individual assignments, others will provide a percentage, and still others will assign a point value to each assignment.

-Many professors use Blackboard as an online management system, which means that your grades for each assignment will be posted on your class Blackboard site, while others use OpenLab or another system.
+Many professors use Brightspace as an online management system, which means that your grades for each assignment will be posted on your class Brightspace site, while others use OpenLab or another system.
 It’s a very good idea to check your grades regularly, both to see how you’re doing and to make sure there aren’t any errors.
 Your professors will do their best to keep complete and accurate records of your grades, but they may occasionally miss a completed assignment.
 Or you may have finished an assignment but submitted it in the wrong place (or forgotten to submit it at all) and not received credit for it.
 If you discover a missing or incorrect grade, respectfully bring it to your professor’s attention, and re-submit anything that didn’t go through correctly the first time.

-You may see a grade in Blackboard called “Weighted Total.”
+You may see a grade in Brightspace called “Weighted Total.”
 This is helpful because it keeps track of your overall average as you complete each assignment.
 If this grade isn’t available, you may need to look at each individual assignment grade to calculate your average in the class.

 It can be eye-opening to check your grades and see how the assignments add up to your overall average.
 For instance, you might have done very well on major assignments and exams, but missed a lot of smaller assignments.
 Those smaller assignments, taken together, can have a large impact on your overall grade.
 On the other hand, you may have been doing well on homework assignments but struggled on a midterm exam and ended up with a lower grade than you hoped.